vmware-archive/app-manage/chef-repo/cookbooks/pivotal_rabbitmq/README.md

 pivotal_rabbitmq Cookbook
 =========================

-This cookbook wraps around the Opscode RabbitMQ Cookbook to override attributes so that vFabric RabbitMQ will be installed instead of the Open Source Licensed Version
+This cookbook wraps around the Opscode RabbitMQ Cookbook to override attributes so that Pivotal RabbitMQ will be installed instead of the Open Source Licensed Version

 Requirements
 ------------